peteroupc/html3dutil/tutorials/shapes.md

 Demo: [shapes.html](https://peteroupc.github.io/html3dutil/shapes.html).

 Here are the methods for creating built-in shapes.
+All methods described below return a `Mesh` object that describes the triangles they are composed of.
+See "Custom Shapes" below for more on meshes.

 **3D Figures**